Word Problems to Expressions

 WORD PROBLEMS TO EXPRESSIONS

 Learn to turn real-life situations into algebraic expressions!
+Study the examples carefully.

 What Are Word Problem Expressions?